Siamese Image Modeling for Self-Supervised Vision Representation Learning: Method

-(1) For augmentations, ID methods have shown that spatial and color transformations are beneficial for linear separability~\cite{chen2020simple}.
-On the other hand, mask proves to be important for MIM methods and helpful for improving detection performance~\cite{li2021benchmarking}. \name\ thus employs all these augmentations.

-(2) For prediction targets, ID adopts two different augmented views because they can help to better model the invariance under augmentations.
-On the contrary, MIM only considers the same view for input and target.
-This is a natural design choice from the point of reconstruction, but may harm the linear separability of representations. \name\ reveals that MIM can also be applied with different views, thus obtaining decent linear probing performance without harming detection performance.

-(3) For loss functions, ID only makes use of a global loss because it aims to separating individual images.
-MIM instead adopts a dense loss to help build the connection between patches within each image. \name\ shows that a dense loss is crucial to improve the representations' localization ability.
-As a result, \name\ can deliver high object detection results without sacrificing linear probing performance.
+(1) Compared with MIM methods, \name\ reveals that it's possible to reconstruct another augmented view rather than the same view.
+Such reconstruction can greatly enhance the semantic alignment of the model.
+We also show that strong augmentations can benefit this learning process;

+(2) Compared with ID methods, \name\ shows that dense supervision can greatly improve spatial sensitivity, and the model can also learn semantic alignment well with a dense loss.
+By employing the relative positions between two views, \name\ is able to achieve strict spatial alignment and build dense correspondence without anbiguity.
+We also demonstrate a considerable boost on a strong detection baseline;

-Some recent works have also tried to combine ID with MIM~\cite{zhou2021ibot,wang2022repre}.
-Nevertheless, their efforts do not jump out of the default setting of both frameworks, \ie they use different views only for ID, and apply MIM on each view independently.
-These methods also rely on both the global and dense loss as training objectives.
+(3) For combining the best of MIM and ID methods, recent works have also made some attempts~\cite{zhou2021ibot,wang2022repre}.
+Nevertheless, their efforts do not jump out of the default setting of both frameworks, \ie they use different views only for ID, and apply MIM only on each view independently.
+These methods rely on both the global and dense loss as training objectives.
 In comparison, our work can naturally take the best of ID and MIM. \name\ enforces the similarity between different views from the dense level.
-Benefiting from our modeling, we can reveal the most important factors that influence the linear probing and object detection performances by gradually modifying ID or MIM models to \name{} (see Section~\ref{subsec:ablation}).
+Benefiting from our modeling, we can reveal the most important factors that influence the linear probing and object detection performances by gradually modifying ID or MIM methods to \name{} (see Section~\ref{subsec:ablation}).